lmfit/uncertainties/doc/index.rst

 The :mod:`uncertainties` library calculates uncertainties using linear `error propagation theory`_ by automatically :ref:`calculating derivatives
-<derivatives>` and analytically propagating these.
-Correlations between
+<derivatives>` and analytically propagating these to the results.
+Correlations
-variables are automatically handled.
+between variables are automatically handled.
 This library can also yield the derivatives of any expression with respect to the variables that have uncertain values.
 For other approaches, see soerp_ (using higher-order terms) and mcerp_ (using a Monte-Carlo approach).